mleku/realy/readme.md

 - reverse proxy tool with support for Go vanity imports and nip-05 npub DNS verification and own TLS certificates

+## Building

+If you just want to make it run from source, you should check out a tagged version.
+The commits on these tags will explain what state the commit is at.
+In general, the most stable versions are new minor tags, eg v1.2.0 or v1.23.0, and minor patch versions may not be stable and occasionally may not compile (not very often).

+## Repository Policy

+In general, the main `dev` branch will build, but occasionally may not.
+It is where new commits are added once they are working, mostly, and allows people to easily see ongoing activity.
+IT IS NOT GUARANTEED TO BE STABLE.

+Sometimes there will be a github release version, as well, these will be the most stable version.

+Currently this project is in active development and currently v1.2.9 is quite stable but there may be bugs still.

+NWC integration is being worked on currently to enable in-app easy subscription management without any extra interface tooling, just standard nostr client zap and DM functionality, similar to how access control management already is configured simply by making a nostr identity and setting its follows to those you want to be able to read and post, and mutes to those whose events will never be stored on the relay, no matter if the user publish them to it.

 ## CGO and secp256k1 signatures library

 By default, Go will usually be configured with `CGO_ENABLED=1`.
 This selects the use of the